mysteriouskat/lifi-data-transfer/README.md

 This repository contains the keil project files of the project along with the hex files for receiver and transmitter which can be flashed onto the lpc2148 kits.

+Kits used: Micro A748 kit
+Softwares: Keil and Flash Magic 5

 # Screenshot
 ------------